| Title: | Vectorised Probability Distributions |

 non-centrality parameter |

-In the following, let be a central Students T random variable
+In the following, let be a location-scale Student's T random variable with

 Support: , the set of all real numbers